 Of course, that's all relative to the previous version.
 Version 7 is one giant leap for Drupal, but one small step for mankind.
 It doesn't fundamentally change how it stacks up against most of the platform systems we cover.
 Drupal still lacks a lot of the infrastructure that's considered a commodity in other platform systems.

 Yes, with the plethora of free add-in modules available Drupal can be made to do a lot of things.
 But at this crossroads between version 6 and 7 the problem with that is quite obvious, too.
 A lot of version 7 modules are still in pre-release alpha or beta.
 And it suddenly becomes painfully clear that quite a few modules have been orphaned: their developers have abandoned them in version 6.
 Modules require due diligence; because you will, always, need modules.
 (Without a module, Drupal Core doesn't even have a rich text editor.)

 There are global release parties this Friday.
 And as usual, there will be quite a few headaches after that.
 If you don't have a Drupal tattoo, you'll likely want to be a spectator for a few months before jumping into the melee.
 So if you're thinking of betting on Drupal, check the odds in our research now -- and then check them again in six months' time.

 Web Content Management Evaluation Stream looks at...
-Integrated Site Search in Drupal
+Performance in Drupal